chnk58hoang/Vietnamese_Handwriting_Recognition/README.md

 # Preprocessing
 In this step, we have to
-- Binarized image by applying Otsu'thresholding method
+- Binarized image by applying Otsu's thresholding method
 - Remove noise
 - Smooth boundaries by applying Contour Filter